-Prerequisites: ECON1005 Introduction to Statistics
+Prerequisites: ECON1005 Introduction to Statistics MKTG2001 Principles of Marketing

 This course focuses on the design and execution of market research projects and the presentation of these results in a form useful for decision-makers.
 Students are required to complete a research project.
 Specific attention is paid to: planning the research project; use of experiments; identification of the research problem, selection of sample frame, and data collection methods; design of data collection instruments; data analysis and presentation.